ZANdewanai/Genshin-Impact-Rich-Presence/README.md

 ### 4. Start Discord Rich Presence
 **Double click [InstallRichPresence.bat](InstallRichPresence.bat)** to install Discord Rich Presence for Genshin Impact. afterwards it will start the rich presence from this bat too but its only for testing purposes, should use [StartRichPresence.bat](StartRichPresence.bat) instead.

 **Double click [StartRichPresence.bat](StartRichPresence.bat)** to start Discord Rich Presence for Genshin Impact.
-You can create an application/desktop shortcut for run.bat to make it easier to start.
+You can create an application/desktop shortcut for **StartRichPresence.bat** to make it easier to start.

 or use the **[GenshinImpactRichPresenceAPP](GenshinImpactRichPresenceAPP.exe)** executable, it doesnt work alone though, you need all the other files for it to work so keep that in mind.